Marilyn vos Savant - the world's highest IQ

 By the time he was 18 months old, he could read The New York Times.
 When Sidis was six, he could speak multiple languages, including English, French, German, Russian, Hebrew, and Turkish.
 By the time he was just 18 months old, he could read The New York Times.
 When Sidis was six, he could speak multiple languages, including English, French, German, Russian, Hebrew, and Turkish.

-Kim Ung-Yong, born in 1962 in Seoul, is known for his ability to solve complex mathematical equations at the age of four.
+Kim Ung-Yong, a theoretical physicist born in 1962 in Seoul, is known for his ability to solve complex mathematical equations at the age of four.
 In 1970, Ung-Yong was invited to work for NASA when he was eight.

-Born in 1976, De Mello was the youngest person to graduate college in the U.S. for six years until Michael Kearney broke the record.
+Born in 1976, De Mello was the youngest person to graduate college in the USA for six years until Michael Kearney broke the record.

-Kearney born in Honolulu in 1984, is the youngest person to graduate from college in the U.S., at age ten.
+Kearney, born in Honolulu in 1984, is the youngest person who has graduated from college in the USA at age ten.

 Sho Yano was born in 1990 in Portland, Oregon.
-A child prodigy who entered Loyola University when he was just nine years old.
+The child prodigy who entered Loyola University when he was nine years old.

 Ainan Celeste Cawley was born in 1999 in Singapore.
-A child prodigy who gave his first chemistry lecture at just six years old, and a year later, he passed the General Certificate of Secondary Education, moving on to study chemistry at Singapore Polytechnic by the time he was eight.
+The child prodigy gave his first chemistry lecture at just six years old, and a year later, he passed the General Certificate of Secondary Education, moving on to study chemistry at Singapore Polytechnic by the time he was eight.

 Most recently, Kashe Quest, a two-year-old from California with a score of 140, was admitted to American Mensa in 2021 and is one of the youngest people admitted to this association in world history.

-It is crucial to consider whether a person has taken IQ tests or if their score has been estimated based on their achievements.
-There are various lists available on the internet that rank the "smartest people in the world" with their scores mentioned.
+It is crucial to consider whether a person has taken the IQ tests or their score has been estimated based on their achievements.
+Many lists are available and ranking the "smartest people in the world" with their scores mentioned.
 But, in the case of well-known personalities who have made significant contributions to the world, their IQ is usually estimated rather than measured with a test.

-Two female names from ancient times hold a special place in the category of intelligence quotient estimations: Cleopatra and Hypatia.
+Two female names from ancient times hold a special place in intelligence quotient estimations and the world's highest IQ held by women.
+These are Cleopatra and Hypatia.

 Cleopatra was born in 69 BC in Alexandria, Egypt.
 She was a Queen of Egypt and played a significant role in influencing Roman politics.
 Her quotient is estimated to be 180.